nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The parser for `edit` command parses and extracts out the arguments corresponding to each particular field.

 The following activity diagram summarizes what happens when the user executes the `edit` command.
+(The rake symbol used in the Figure 17: Edit Command Activity Diagram has been implemented with reference to [this forum](https://forum.plantuml.net/195/is-there-any-support-for-subactivity-or-the-rake-symbol).)

 <p align="center">
   <img src="images/EditCommandActivityDiagram.svg" width="500" />